Lithium Compatible Alternator Regulators

 Situation Overview

-In terms of temperature management within the alternator casing, these alternators were designed to provide a high current for a short duration after an engine start to recharge the lead-acid battery.
-Afterwards, they would operate at a much lower amperage to support basic electrical loads such as lights, wipers, and entertainment systems.
+Temperature rises in the alternator case was never a problem for the vehicle owner as these alternators were designed to provide a high current for a short duration after an engine start to recharge the lead-acid battery.
+As the voltage rise at maximum amps to the set voltage of 14V was relatively quick the temperature rise in the alternator was not significant enough to be a problem.
+The current tapered off once the 14V was reached and thereafter the alternator current output varied to keep the voltage at 14v and to support basic electrical loads such as lights, wipers, and entertainment systems.
 This approach ensured that the alternator did not overheat.

 Potential Issues with Additional Batteries

 However, adding an auxiliary battery in the vehicle and/or a house battery in the caravan and directly charging them from the alternator could lead to prolonged high currents flowing through the alternator, causing overheating.
 Watch this video by Victron on more about alternators overheating due to battery charging.
-Furthermore, the use of LiFePO4 batteries exacerbates the problem, as their charging voltage does not rise as much or as quickly as lead-acid batteries during the charging cycle.
+Furthermore, the use of LiFePO4 batteries exacerbates the problem, as they absorb high current for a longer portion of the charge cycle than the same Ah capacity lead-acid battery.
+Over the years the Ah capacity of house batteries has steadily increased and now tend to be much larger than vehicle batteries placing more demand on the poor alternator that was only ever designed to re-charge a vehicle battery after a starting the engine and supply power for vehicle only loads.

 Potential Issues with Modified Voltage Regulation